MuruganBalachandran/Murugan-survey-builder/README.md

 ## AI tools used

-Amazon Q Developer (IDE assistant) — used throughout for fixing TypeScript errors, wiring Redux thunks, and writing the READMEs.
-Every suggestion was reviewed, understood, and adjusted where needed before committing.
-The architecture decisions, component structure, and UX choices were made independently.
+**Amazon Q Developer (IDE assistant)** — Used primarily as an implementation accelerator for fixing TypeScript issues, reducing repetitive Redux/thunk boilerplate, speeding up refactors, and improving documentation quality.
+Helpful for productivity-oriented tasks, but generated code was always reviewed and simplified where necessary to maintain the minimal, consistent code style of the project.

+**Claude** — Used mainly during planning and UI iteration for discussing feature organisation, validating component structure ideas, and exploring UX tradeoffs before implementation.
+Some UI suggestions were intentionally overridden to better align with the product direction and interaction model I wanted.

+**What remained fully manual** — The core engineering and system design decisions were entirely my own: the drawer-based UX, D1 over KV, no ORM, PBKDF2 for auth, and the overall project and file architecture.
+AI tools were used as assistants within an already defined structure — not as decision-makers.
+Every generated suggestion was reviewed, understood, modified when necessary, and integrated intentionally before being committed.